Ezequiel Ponce: Newell's Old Boys

 Ponce is a youth exponent from his hometown club Newell's Old Boys.
-Predictably, Ponce was snapped up by local club Newell’s Old Boys at the age of eight, progressing through the youth set-up to eventually break into the senior squad in 2013.
+Predictably, Ponce was snapped up by local club Newell's Old Boys at the age of eight, progressing through the youth set-up to eventually break into the senior squad in 2013.
 He made his league debut on 5 October 2013 against Quilmes in a 0–2 away win.
 At 16 March 2014, he scored his first league goal for the club against Racing Club in a 2–0 home win.

 Roma

 In August 2015, Italian club Roma announced the signing of Ponce from Newell's Old Boys for a fee of €4.2 million.
 Ponce started well with Roma by tallying three goals in the UEFA Youth League group stages, but disaster struck in December, as the striker received a torn ligament in his knee, which kept him on the sidelines for four months.
 He returned to action with a bang in the spring, playing in their reserve squad, winning the Campionato Nazionale Primavera and scoring nine goals in ten matches.
-He was also summoned to Roma’s senior team without being given a chance on the pitch.
+He was also summoned to Roma's senior team without being given a chance on the pitch.

-Granada (loan)
+Loan to Granada

 On 5 August 2016, Ponce was loaned to La Liga club Granada CF for one year.
 Fifteen days later he scored on his club debut, in a 1–1 home draw against Villarreal CF.

-Lille (loan)
+Loan to Lille

 On 10 July 2017, after being identified by then Manager Marcelo Bielsa, Ponce was loaned to Ligue 1 club Lille.
 He made his debut in a 3–0 win against Nantes on 6 August 2017.
 He scored his first goal on 17 November in a 3–1 win against AS Saint-Étienne.